 “Dr. Cheatham is an expert on the importance of omega-3 fatty acids (fish oils) for normal brain development,” said NRI Director Steven Zeisel, MD, PhD, “This is an exciting and promising area of research that is changing the way women eat during pregnancy and lactation.”

-Research Technician (Lab Animal Coordinator), Cheatham Lab
+Research Assistant, Cheatham Lab